The Breath

 Smell

-In corporate zones: the absence of smell.
-Perfectly neutral, perfectly controlled — an artificial nothing that is itself a manufactured sensation.
+In corporate zones: the absence of smell — perfectly neutral, perfectly controlled, an artificial nothing that is itself a manufactured sensation.
 In the Dregs: machine oil, smelter residue, warm bodies, cooking smoke, the accumulated organic reality of dense human habitation.
 The smell is the air's report card.

 Sound

 A low whoosh of circulation — constant, everywhere, like wind that never stops.
 The click-hiss of scrubbers cycling.
 The biological gurgle of bio-filters processing contaminated air.
 Lamplighters navigate the ductwork by sound alone, reading the system's health in its rhythms.
+They can tell a healthy processor from a failing one by ear.

 Touch